-- 1. As per information and records produced before us, the company has clear title deeds for immovable properties. - 2.
-As informed to us, there is no case of waiver/write off of debts/loans/interest during the year under review. - 3.
-As informed to us, no such inventories are lying with third parties and no assets have been received by the company as gifts from Government or other authorities during the year under audit. - 4.
-As informed to us, there is no dispute in any contract for supply of hardware or software. - 5.
-As informed to us, the company does not provide manpower services to any agency.
-Therefore, it is not applicable. - 6.
-As per information and explanations provided to us, no franchise agreement had been entered into by company during the year under audit. - 7.
-As per information and explanations provided to us, no case has come to our notice wherein software, hardware and IT enabled systems are lying redundant /outdated. - 8.
-No grants have been received by the company during the year under audit.
+1. As per information and records produced before us, the company has no immovable properties except toll collection rights.

+2. As informed to us, there is no case of waiver/write off of debts/loans/interest during the year under review.

+3. As informed to us, no such inventories are lying with third parties and no assets have been received by the company as gifts from Government or other authorities during the year under audit.
-For Grewal & Singh

-Chartered Accountants
+4. As informed to us, there is no dispute in any contract for supply of hardware or software.

+5. As informed to us, the company does not provide manpower services to any agency.
+Therefore, it is not applicable.

+6. As per information and explanations provided to us, no franchise agreement had been entered into by company during the year under audit.

+7. As per information and explanations provided to us, no case has come to our notice wherein software, hardware and IT enabled systems are lying redundant /outdated.

+8. No grants have been received by the company during the year under audit.

-Firm Registration No.: 012322N
+For Grewal & Singh Chartered Accountants Firm Registration No.: 012322N

-(Vinod Kumar Sharma)

-Partner

-M. No. 082275
+(Vinod Kumar Sharma) Partner M. No. 082275 UDIN : 20082275AAAAAC6330 Place: New Delhi Dated: 8th May,2020

-Date: 17th May,2019